bunniesandbeatings/RefluxManifesto/README.md

-# RefluxRedux
+# Reflux Manifesto
-Thoughts on using Reflux as I try to come to terms with it
+Thoughts on using Reflux as I try to come to terms with it.